 Description:

-Undertaking the role of Senior Lawyer, alongside your technical ability, you will be an enthusiastic, confident and creative thinking professional that can influence and drive progress, whilst providing clear and credible advice to senior officers and elected members.
-In return, you will join a supportive and rewarding organisation and team, where your talent will be valued and actively developed.
+Undertaking the role of a Property Lawyer, you will be a suitably qualified professional across either the public or private sector; excited by a fast-paced and varied caseload, conscientious, professionally curious and a role model to other team members.
+In return, you will join a supportive and rewarding organisation and team, whereby your talent will be valued and actively developed.
 At Torbay Council, we know that our biggest strength comes from our people, and we are excited for you to join us.

 We also understand the importance of an effective work-life balance, therefore offer an enviable hybrid working approach.
 This is managed effectively around the need to attend essential meetings and/or make court appearances in line with the remit of the role.

-This role offers an exciting opportunity to work for an employer that is in a great period of change and sees legal services as not simply a support function, but an enabler in the pursuit of the highest standards and outcomes for its residents.
+This role offers an exciting opportunity to work for an employer that is in a great period of change and sees legal services as not simply a support function, but an enabler in the pursuit of their ambitious transformation journey.

 Our adverts do sometimes close early - even where there's a published deadline - so if you're keen, please apply as soon as possible.